 Other Hybrid Considerations

-Compared to standard cars, changes to a hybrid's basic accessory equipment become necessary to allow the engine to shut off when cruising on electricity or waiting at stoplights.
+Because of its very different powertrain, automakers had to make changes to the basic accessory equipment of the hybrid car to allow the engine to shut off when cruising on electricity or waiting at stoplights.

-Traditional hydraulic power steering needs a running engine to drive the required pump, so hybrid engineers fit electronic power steering (EPS) instead.
+Traditional hydraulic power steering needs a running engine to drive the required pump, so hybrid engineers employed electronic power steering (EPS) instead.
 Adopting EPS is easy because it's rapidly becoming the norm on regular family cars anyway.
-It's possible to retain hydraulic steering by using a remote electric pump, but so far only Porsche has explored this approach in the interest of maintaining excellent steering feel.
+It's possible to retain hydraulic steering by using a remote electric pump, but so far only Porsche has experimented with this approach in the interest of maintaining excellent steering feel.

 Then there's the engine itself.
 Hybrids that employ a CVT can take advantage of the more efficient Atkinson cycle, a variation of the traditional four-stroke engine cycle that significantly modifies when air is let into the combustion chamber.
 The Atkinson cycle requires engine speed (rpm) to be relatively constant, and a CVT keeps the engine's rpm in the Atkinson "sweet spot" via its ever-changing stepless gear ratios.